evroon/bracket/README.md

 sudo docker-compose up -d
 ```

 This will start the backend and frontend of Bracket, as well as a postgres instance.
+You should now
-Please only use this for testing/development purposes.
+be able to view bracket at http://localhost:3000.

 To insert dummy rows into the database, run:
 ```shell